lge-ros2/cloisim/README.md

 - Change physics engine (havok or something else...) to find a stable one.

-- Change Unity Editor version to 2020.3 (LTS)
+- Change Unity Editor version to 2020.3 (LTS) to utilize 'articulation body'.

 - **If you have any troubles or issues, please don't hesitate to create a new issue on 'Issues'.**
   <https://github.com/lge-ros2/cloisim/issues>